juji-io/docs/docs/design.md

 information (e.g., showing all users who `like-protein`).

-Note that for a **choice request**, since a user's input must be one of the choices, there is just one **IF** condition, the choice made by the user.
+Note that for a **choice request**, since a user's input must be one of the choices, there is just one type of **IF** condition, the choice made by the user.

+**IMPORTANT TIP**

+To decide which type of trigger (chatbot condition) to use, please check out this [design tip](/chatbot-design-tips-advanced#use-proper-chatbot-trigger).

 #### **Customize THEN Actions**